Services Near Me

 The southeast end of the city is part of the South Coast Metro area, which is shared with the city of Costa Mesa.
 South Coast Plaza, a major shopping center, is the primary destination of this area, which also contains several high-rise office and apartment buildings.
 Yokohama Tire Corporation’s United States headquarters are located at 1 MacArthur Place in the South Coast Metro area of Santa Ana, and Banc of California’s headquarters relocated from the neighboring city of Irvine.

 Santa Ana experiences a hot semi-arid climate (Köppen: BSh), with hot, dry summers and mild winters with moderate rainfall.
-The summer months of June to September average a daytime high of 83 °F (28.3 °C) and a nighttime low of 63 °F (17.2 °C).
-The winter months of December to March average a daytime high of 70 °F (21.1 °C) and a nighttime low of 48 °F (8.9 °C).
-Rainfall averages about 13.6 in (345 mm) per year, most of which falls from November through April.
-There are an average of 36 days with measurable precipitation annually.
+Rainfall averages about 12.54 in (318.5 mm) per year, most of which falls from November through April.
+There are an average of 35 days with measurable precipitation annually.

 The wettest “rain year” in Santa Ana was from July 1940 to June 1941 with 34.34 inches (872.2 mm), and the driest was from July 2017 to June 2018 with a mere 2.73 inches (69.3 mm).
 The most rainfall in one month was 13.99 inches (355.3 mm) in February 1998.
 The most rainfall in 24 hours was 4.69 inches (119.1 mm) on February 16, 1927.